smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 ii.)
 Election outcome analysis:

-In order to assess whether a Democratic politician's use of minority group-related appeals is a statistically significant _positive_ predictor of election outcome, I construct two Logistic regression models, one using 'any_appeals' (whether a politician's image appealed to any of the measured groups) and the other 'Black_appeal' to predict 'outcomes_int' (1 = Democratic politician wins, 0 = loses).
-The sample annotations do suggest that Democratic politicians who make use of racial, ethnic, sexual, and gender appeals as well as those who make appeals specifically to Black constituents through Facebook images are more electorally successful.
+In order to assess whether a Democratic politician's use of minority group-related appeals is a statistically significant _positive_ predictor of election outcome, I construct two Logistic regression models, one using 'any_appeals' (whether a politician's image appealed to any of the measured minority groups) and the other 'Black_appeal' to predict 'outcomes_int' (1 = Democratic politician wins, 0 = loses).
+The sample annotations do suggest that Democratic politicians who make use of racial, ethnic, sexual, and gender appeals as well as those who make appeals specifically to Black constituents through Facebook images have greater electoral succeess.

 |                     |        'outcomes_int'      |   'outcomes_int'    |
 | --------------------| ---------------------------|---------------------|